Spiritual Promises is a group that focuses on the 12 Promises – 12 things we can all look forward to on our journey in recovery.

 We will intuitively know how to handle situations that used to challenge us.
 As we go further into recovery and away from addiction, we are able to see situations more clearly.
 We can use the resources we have gained through the 12 Step Completion Program to deal with challenging situations that come our way.

-We will realise and accept that God is doing for us that which we cannot do for ourselves.
-Handing over our lives to God is incredibly empowering and allows our residents to let go of what they cannot control - and having Him as our ever-present guide is what keeps us on the straight and narrow.
+We will realize and accept that God is doing for us that which we cannot do for ourselves.
+Handing over our lives to God is incredibly empowering and allows our residents to let go of what they cannot control – and having Him as our ever-present guide is what keeps us on the straight and narrow.

 Spiritual Promises is a positive, forward-thinking group open to all our residents.
 Many find it to be a place of refuge where they can gain a more positive perspective, especially if they are having a bad day or are feeling particularly discouraged.

 We refer back to each of the 12 Promises and spend time sharing what we are looking forward to, what we hope to leave behind and what we can do to help each other on our journeys.

 the new and improved perspective we have on life

 hope and faith

 less fear and financial worry

 Everyone experiences the 12 Promises at different times and in different ways – after all, we are all on our own personal journeys – so do not be disheartened if it takes you longer than you had hoped to feel a sense of freedom and happiness or diminish fear and financial worry.

 There is no rush and no time frame on recovery – and we are here to embrace the process and help one another along.